 Closing Date for Entries

-Entries will close one week prior to the event (14th October.), late entries may be taken up to the 17th October, however compulsory flags will apply and your rider will not be in the programme.
+Entries will close Midnight Sunday 13th October 2019, late entries may be taken up to Midnight 16th October 2019, however compulsory flags will apply and your rider will not be in the programme.
 There will be NO ENTRIES ON THE DAY.
 In the case of postponement or abandonment of the meeting, all or any part of the entry fee may be retained by WJMC, if such retention is approved by MWA.

 Only entries received through Register Now and accompanied by the correct fee will be accepted.
 Refunds will be given to riders not able to attend the meeting due to injury/Medical reasons only.
 Notice of 48 hours need to be given in writing and emails to the Race Secretary with a medical certificate. $5.00 Admin fee will be charged.

-Junior riders (under 16 years) must have a log book to demonstrate their level of competency endorsement as the GCR's rule 3.8 through 220.127.116.11 to be eligible for a One Meeting Licence and this must be applied for online with MWA.
+Junior riders (under 16 years) must have a log book to demonstrate their level of competency endorsement as the GCR's rule 3.8 through 22.214.171.124 to be eligible for a One Meeting Licence and this must be applied for online with MWA.

-$45 per rider + Transponder Hire $30 per extra class +Transponder Hire
+$55 per rider inc Transponder Hire $45 per extra class inc Transponder Hire

 Address For Entries